Ratatouille

 About this recipe

-Where this ratatouille dish comes from
+Where ratatouille comes from

 The ratatouille recipe debate

-The egg
+The extra egg

 Share your feedback and spread the love!

 If you try this recipe, I’d love to hear how it turns out!
 Leave a ★★★★★ rating and your thoughts in the comments, it helps fellow French foodies discover this recipe too.
-Snap a photo and tag me @obviously.french on Instagram if you’re sharing your bake or cooking online.
-Don’t forget to save this recipe to Pinterest so you’ll always have it handy for your next French-inspired meal!
+Snap a photo and tag @obviously.french on Instagram.
+Come talk about it in our Facebook group.
+And don’t forget to save this recipe to Pinterest so you’ll always have it handy for your next French-inspired meal!

 Disclosure: Just so you know, this post contains sponsored content and/or affiliate links, If you make a purchase through these links, I may receive a small commission.
 Doesn’t cost you anything extra.
 I only link to things that are actually worth your time.
 All opinions are my own!